mbredel/thesis-template/README.md

  $ docker build --tag mbredel/thesis-template --file Dockerfile.local .
 ```

 Creating the image requires a working (and hopefully fast) Internet connection.
 It may take several minutes to download the required base-images as well as all needed dependencies.
 You only have to create the image once.
-When the image is build, you can run the Docker container by executing the following command
+Once the image is created, you can run the Docker container by running the following command

 ```
  $ docker run --volume $(pwd):/thesis-template/ mbredel/thesis-template && docker rm $(docker ps -lq)